pforret/blog.splashing/_topic/country/ukraine.md

 ---
 # Ukraine

 Ukraine  is a country in Eastern Europe.
-It is the second-largest European country after Russia, which it borders to the east and northeast.
-Ukraine covers approximately 600,000 square kilometres .
-Prior to the ongoing Russian invasion, it was the eighth-most populous country in Europe, with a  population of around 41 million people.
-It is also bordered by Belarus to the north; by Poland, Slovakia, and Hungary to the west; and by  Romania and Moldova to the southwest; with a coastline along the Black Sea and the Sea of Azov to  the south and southeast.
+It is the second-largest European country after Russia, which borders it to the east and northeast.
+It also borders Belarus to the north; Poland, Slovakia, and Hungary to the west; and Romania and  Moldova to the southwest; with a coastline along the Black Sea and the Sea of Azov to the south and  southeast.
+Kyiv is the nation's capital and largest city, followed by Kharkiv, Dnipro and Odesa.
+Ukraine's official language is Ukrainian; Russian is also widely spoken, especially in the east and  south.

 ## Unsplash photos